-Michael Crichton became my instant favorite author after reading his novel Westworld (1973).
+Michael Crichton instantly became my favorite author after reading his novel Westworld (1973).
 In fact, I read that book six times that same year.
-I would have likely reread it, except the book was loaned out to a friend who never returned it.
-Hap y reading, my friend. ~Sigh~
+I would have likely reread it, except the book was loaned out to someone who never returned it. ~Sigh~

-Upon learning that a movie based on the same title WestWorld was coming to the cinema, excitedly, I was there on the opening day, having enjoyed the movie very much.
-Of course, terminologies such as Streaming, DVD, and even VHS weren’t around back then; therefore, my friend couldn’t borrow the movie from me. ~Wink~
+Upon learning that a movie based on the same title, WestWorld, was coming to the big screen, excitedly, I was there on the opening day.

 Here are a few more page-to-screen favorites with book and movie locations.